-Nick Kerigan at Barclaycard explicitly connected the growth of their innovation portfolio to startups and their new incubator.
-In his words, "the acceleration of digital transformation externally, allied with the growth of Fintech, has been one of the drivers of a faster pace of change in our industry.
+"the acceleration of digital transformation externally, allied with the growth of Fintech, has been one of the drivers of a faster pace of change in our industry.
 We have responded to that opportunity by evolving the way we innovate and seeking win-win partnerships with startups, through the Barclays Accelerator for example.
-About a year and a half to two years ago, the narrative was all about how Fintechs were going to disrupt incumbent financial institutions.
-Now, the narrative is much more of bank - Fintech collaboration."
+18-24 months ago, all the narrative was all about how Fintechs were going to disrupt incumbent financial institutions, now the narrative is much more of bank - Fintech collaboration."

 Open innovation is a necessary digital complement to business innovation systems; but, in the long run, building solid digital capabilities internally still matters for competitive advantage.
-There are no cureall solutions.
+There are no cure-all solutions.
 And many innovation labs have failed to deliver a positive business return.
 Spending time on building the right innovation architecture and aligning the right resources, both internally and externally, is the only way to maximize the chances of success.

-KEY TAKEAWAYS17
+KEY TAKEAWAYS